 * Using Campaign Funds for Personal Benefit: In February 2008, Meeks’s congressional campaign paid a $63,000 fine for having violated campaign-finance laws in 2004.
 One violation was Meeks’s use of more than $6,000 in campaign cash to hire a personal trainer.
 Meeks’s staff justified this expenditure by explaining that physical exercise helped the congressman relieve some of the stress associated with his “official duties.”
 In 2012-14, Meeks used campaign funds to purchase a total of $46,000 worth of Super Bowl tickets.

 To view CREW’s 2013 report on Meeks’s wide-ranging corruption, click here.

-In 2013 Meeks joined Indiana Rep. Andre Carson and Minnesota Rep. Keith Ellison in attending a dinner hosted by Iranian President Hassan Rouhani, where Nation Of Islam (NOI) leader Louis Farrakhan was also on hand.
+On September 24, 2013, Meeks joined Indiana Rep. Andre Carson and Minnesota Rep. Keith Ellison in attending a dinner-party reception hosted by Iranian President Hassan Rouhani at his One UN hotel room in New York City.
+Nation Of Islam (NOI) leader Louis Farrakhan was also on hand.